Billing & Fee Explanations

 Residence Hall Room Rates

 All students living in residence halls are required to pay room rent.
 Rooms are furnished with beds, mattresses, desks, chairs and dressers.
-Students are expected to furnish their own pillows, blankets and linens.
-Room rents include utilities (electricity, heating and A/C, lights) and cleaning of common areas.
+Students are expected to furnish their own pillows, blankets, and linens.
+Room rents include utilities (electricity, heating, A/C, lights) and cleaning of common areas.
 (Rates are subject to change.)
 For more information, please contact housing@tamu.edu.

 Residence Life